 Plaid decor is back for 2021.
 Our top tip – use plaid on Christmas table settings.
 You can pair a plaid tablecloth with bright white elements on a holiday tablescape to keep the look fresh.
 Wrap a plaid ribbon around a mason jar candle or use plaid napkins.
 You can’t go wrong with a touch of plaid this time of year.

 Dress up Your Front Porch

 While there are numerous ways to decorate your home’s interior, there’s no better way to spread holiday cheer than by adding some winter charm to your front porch.
-From festive twinkling lights to sweeping garlands, a decorated front porch is a Christmas décor trend for 2020 according to experts at Pinterest.
-Even if it’s hard for friends and neighbors to visit inside this year, many of us can stroll the neighborhood, meet up outside, and admire everyone’s decorations.
+From festive twinkling lights to sweeping garlands, a decorated front porch is a Christmas décor trend that will make your home feel inviting.

 Pre-lit cordless greenery is an easy way to add brightness to the season with limited work or maintenance.
 Simple yet sophisticated, this popular Christmas decoration makes the perfect addition for an extended holiday season, as once you set the timer, and you are good to go.
 Your decorations will automatically light up at your specified time each night.

 How about making your front porch burst with color this Christmas?
 One way to achieve this look is by dangling ornaments from the overhang and using a few old sleds as porch décor.
 Add a cheerful holiday doormat.
 On the door, hang an evergreen wreath decorated with brass bells, and fill lanterns with Christmas ornaments for a creative touch.

 Create a Merry Mantel